TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/mcspi_performance_8bit.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\cond SOC_AM62PX
+\attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
+So it can not be loaded through CCS.
+It should be flashed and booted through SBL.

+- Refer \ref GETTING_STARTED_FLASH for flashing the application.
+\endcond

 # See Also